heroku-examples/evergreen-function-circleci/README.md

-# Example of testing Evergreen functions with CircleCI
+# Example of testing Salesforce Functions with CircleCI

-During the Functions Pilot, their continuous integration story will utilize CircleCI & GitHub.
+Utilize CircleCI & GitHub to enable CI/CD with Salesforce Functions.

 ## Requirements